kodecocodes/sc_dragdrop/For-Instructor/001-ios-11-drag-and-drop-with-table-and-collection-views.markdown

 }
 ```

-### Interlude

-Now that we have written the code to create a Drag Item - and the corresponding item provider - for a given index path, it's easy to add dragging support.
-Let's take a look.
+Now that we have this method, it's easy to conform to the protocol required to add drag and drop support.

-## Code

-Inside PetsViewController, I'll create an extension to implement the required method to add drag support: UITableViewDragDelegate.
+I'll open PetsViewController, and add an extension to conform to the protocol: UITableViewDragDelegate.
 It has just a single method to implement: tableView(:itemsForBeginning:session:at:).

 Inside this method, I find the appropriate data source using a helper method, then call the dragItems method we just wrote on that data source.